Stryxin/dnd5edark-foundryvtt/README.md

 # D&D5E Dark Mode - Foundry VTT

-- A dark sheet style for the default D&D5E Character and NPC sheets and also for [BetterNPCSheets5e](https://github.com/syl3r86/BetterNPCSheet5e)
+- A dark sheet style for the default D&D5E Character,NPC and Item sheets and also for [BetterNPCSheets5e](https://github.com/syl3r86/BetterNPCSheet5e) by Felix.

 Tested on Foundry v0.4.6